smilee/blog/source/_posts/deploy-hexo-to-github-pages.md

 coverSize: partial
 ---

-While asking around for recommendations on blogging tools, I came across [Jekyll](https://jekyllrb.com/) and [Hexo](https://hexo.io/).
-Both choices are popular, so it all came down to personal preference. <!-- more -->Well, Jekyll is based on Ruby and Hexo on Node.js.
-It didn't take long before I decided that I would go with Hexo since I am more comfortable with JavaScript.
+While asking around for recommendations on blogging tools, I came across [Jekyll](https://jekyllrb.com/),  [Hexo](https://hexo.io/), and [Gatsby](https://www.gatsbyjs.org/).
+All of these choices are popular, so it all came down to personal preference. <!-- more -->Well, Jekyll is based on Ruby and Hexo and Gatsby on Node.js.
+Considering that I am more comfortable with JavaScript, I wanted to go with either Hexo or Gatsby.
+There was one more thing to consider, though - the degree of freedom.
+I didn't need the freedom Gatsby offered, and before long, I had this blog up and running.

 ## Installing Hexo